rbontekoe/BAWJ/docs/src/chapter13.md

 | 9 | Ctrl-X | Exit nano. |

 ##### Step 2: Create a Docker image eg\_sshd and the container test\_sshd

+You need an image before you can create a Docker container.

 Step | Action | Comment |
 | :--- | :--- | :--- |